k8snetworkplumbingwg/sriov-cni/README.md

       * [Contacts](#contacts)

 # SR-IOV CNI plugin
-This repository contains the sriov CNI plugin that allows DPDK driver binding as well as the orginal features of [sriov-cni](https://github.com/hustcat/sriov-cni).
-To learn about CNI please visit [containernetworking/cni](https://github.com/containernetworking/cni).

 NIC with [SR-IOV](http://blog.scottlowe.org/2009/12/02/what-is-sr-iov/) capabilities work by introducing the idea of physical functions (PFs) and virtual functions (VFs).

-PF is used by host.
-Each of the VFs can be treated as a separate physical NIC and assigned to one container, and configured with separate MAC, VLAN and IP, etc.
+A PF is used by host and VF configurations are applied through the PF.
+Each VF can be treated as a separate physical NIC and assigned to one container, and configured with it's own MAC, VLAN and IP, etc.

+SR-IOV CNI plugin works with [SR-IOV device plugin](https://github.com/intel/sriov-network-device-plugin) for VF allocation for a container.
+A metaplugin such as [Multus](https://github.com/intel/multus-cni) gets the allocated VF's `deviceID`(PCI address) and responsible to invoke SR-IOV cni plugin with that `deviceID`.

 ## Build